palantir/docker-compose-rule/README.md

 Using the `docker` client, you are able to control which daemon to connect to using the `DOCKER_HOST` environment variable.

-We introduce the concept of a Local Machine and a Remote Machine, to make the choice about which Docker daemon you're connecting to more explicit.

 ### Local Machine

 The default out-of-the-box behaviour will configure `docker-compose` to connect to a Docker daemon that is running *locally*.
 That is, if you're on Linux, it will use the Docker daemon that exposes its socket.
-In the case of Mac OS X - which doesn't support Docker natively - we have to connect to a technically "remote" (but local) Docker daemon which is running in a virtual machine via `docker-machine` and `boot2docker`.
-Essentially delegating to what the `docker` client will connect to.
+In the case of Mac OS X - which doesn't support Docker natively - we have to connect to a technically "remote" (but local) Docker daemon which is running in a virtual machine via `docker-machine`.

 If you're on Mac OS X, the `docker` cli expects the following environment variables:

  - `DOCKER_HOST`
  - If the Docker daemon is secured by TLS, `DOCKER_TLS_VERIFY` and `DOCKER_CERT_PATH` need to be set.

-Similarly, if you're using a Local Machine, you need to ensure the Run Configuration (in your IDE, command line etc.) has those same variables set.
+Similarly, if you're using a `LocalMachine`, you need to ensure the Run Configuration (in your IDE, command line etc.) has those same variables set.

 An example of creating a `DockerMachine` that connects to a local docker daemon: